-The Flamborough Head Management Group, brings together all the authorities that fall within the European Marine Site.
+The Flamborough Head Relevant Authorities Group (previously the Management Group), brings together all the authorities that fall within the European Marine Site.
 This group has no delegated powers, as it is purely a representative body to involve all Relevant Authorities in the ongoing management of the SAC.
 The group elects a chair on an annual basis and invites the chair of the Maritime Forum to sit on the group, to ensure transparency.
 The group meets every 6 months, with additional meetings held when needed.

 The Maritime Forum provides a focus for stakeholder involvement in the management of the Flamborough Head European Marine Site and is open to all stakeholders not present on the Management Group.
 Its membership consists of representatives from a range of interests, as a result of an open invitation to its establishment meeting.
 The Forum is independently chaired and where representatives have not been able to attend all meetings, all relevant information is disseminated.